AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics: Gravitational phase transition

 In the latter, the free energy of the thermalon will be used to compare to the thermal AdS space where the thermal AdS space is set to zero ($F_R^{\rm AdS} = 0$) since it is used to be the background subtraction \cite{Camanho:2015zqa,Camanho:2013uda,Hennigar:2015mco,Sierra-Garcia:2017rni}.
 Moreover, we note that there are former five free parameters in the theory in our study, i.e., $\mathcal{M}_\pm$, $T_R^{(\pm)}$ and $a_\star$\,.
 But after using relations discussed in \cite{Camanho:2015zqa,Camanho:2013uda,Hennigar:2015mco}, we find that $T_R^{(+)}$ is only one parameter of the thermalon phase transition in the EGB gravity.

 The R\'{e}nyi temperature of the external observer in the asymptotic thermal AdS, $T_R^{(+)}$ can be related to the R\'{e}nyi temperature of the dS black hole in Eq. (\ref{dS-temp}) by

-Using the black hole event horizon in Eq.(\ref{rB}) and substituting into Eqs.(\ref{M_+},\ref{R-entropy},\ref{T_+}), all of the thermodynamics quantities are written as function of thermalon radius, $a_\star$ and the thermalon properties and the gravitational phase transitionsare ready to study in the thermodynamics phase space.
+Using the black hole event horizon in Eq.(\ref{rB}) and substituting into Eqs.(\ref{M_+},\ref{R-entropy},\ref{T_+}), all of the thermodynamics quantities are written as a function of thermalon radius, $a_\star$ and the thermalon properties and the gravitational phase transitions are ready to study in the thermodynamics phase space.

-The free energy in Eq.(\ref{free-energy}) has an important role for investigating the phase transition.
-The profiles of the free energy are charecterized by both the coupling $\lambda$ and the non-extensive parameter $\alpha$.
+The free energy in Eq.(\ref{free-energy}) has an important role in investigating the phase transition.
+The profiles of the free energy are characterized by both the coupling $\lambda$ and the non-extensive parameter $\alpha$.
 We will compare the free energy of the thermalon with respect to the free energy of thermal AdS which is the background subtraction and we set it equal to zero, $F_R^{\rm AdS} = 0$.
 This means that when the thermalon free energy in Eq.(\ref{free-energy}) is less than zero the phase transition taking the place.
-To investigate the AdS to dS phase transition in the R\'{e}nyi statistics, we consider figure \ref{FT} depicting the plot of the free energy $F$ of the thermalon configuration with respect to the R\'{e}nyi temperature $T_R^{(+)}$ for several values of the non-extensive parameter $\alpha$ with the fixed value of the Gauss-Bonnet coupling $\lambda$.
-It has been shown that the critical temperature of the thermalon phase phase transition occurring at $\lambda_c = 1.13821$ \cite{Camanho:2015zqa}.
-So it is very interesting to investigate the phase transition behavior of the AdS to dS phase transition at the critical value of the Gauss-Bonnet coupling.
-In the figure \ref{FT}, We have fixed $L=1$ and $\lambda=\lambda_c = 1.13821$ from left to right: $\alpha= -0.25$ (blue), $\alpha =-0.10$ (green), $\alpha=0.00$ (red), $\alpha=0.10$ (magenta) and $\alpha=0.50$ (orange).
-On one hand, in figure \ref{FT}, the upper branch beyond the cusp corresponds to unphysical branch solutions where it stems from $\Pi^+ = -\,\Pi^-$ solutions of the $V(a_\star)=0=V'(a_\star)$ conditions.
-On the other hand, the lower branch corresponds to the physical solutions from the junction condition, $\Pi^+ = \Pi^-$, see detail discussions in Ref.\cite{Hennigar:2015mco}.
+To investigate the AdS to dS phase transition in the R\'{e}nyi statistics, we consider Figure \ref{FT} depicting the plot of free energy $F$ of a thermalon configuration with respect to the R\'{e}nyi temperature $T_R^{(+)}$ for several values of the non-extensive parameter $\alpha$ with a fixed value of the Gauss-Bonnet coupling $\lambda$.
+It has been shown that the thermalon phase transition in the standard statistics will occur when the coupling $\lambda < \lambda_c = 1.13821$ \cite{Camanho:2015zqa}.
+In order to see the effects of the R\'{e}nyi thermodynamics on the AdS to dS phase transition, it is very interesting to study a phase transition at $\lambda=\lambda_c$\,.
+In Figure \ref{FT}, We have fixed $L=1$ and $\lambda=\lambda_c = 1.13821$ from left to right: $\alpha= -0.25$ (blue), $\alpha =-0.10$ (green), $\alpha=0.00$ (red), $\alpha=0.10$ (magenta) and $\alpha=0.50$ (orange).
+On one hand, in Figure \ref{FT}, the upper branch beyond the cusp corresponds to unphysical branch solutions that stem from $\Pi^+ = -\,\Pi^-$ solutions of the $V(a_\star)=0=V'(a_\star)$ conditions.
+On the other hand, the lower branch corresponds to the physical solutions from the junction condition, $\Pi^+ = \Pi^-$, see detailed discussions in Ref.\cite{Hennigar:2015mco}.
+The thermalon temperature and free energy in the physical solutions (lower branch) exist at a certain range of thermalon radius for each value of the Gauss-Bonnet coupling $\lambda$\,.
+In the case of $\lambda=\lambda_c$, we find $0.51418 < a_\star <0.70711$\,.